clp-research/pentoref/README.md

 # PentoRef

 A collection of Pentomino puzzle playing dialogue corpora annotated for reference to objects and disfluency.
 This repository is for the derived data only (where reference information and disfluency analysis is possible).
-For audio and video resources please contact julian.hough@uni-bielefeld.de.
+For audio and video resources please contact david.schlangen@uni-potsdam.de or j.hough@qmul.ac.uk.

+To set yourself up to be able to explore the data in python using either pandas dataframes or sqlite databases, please refer to `code/README.md`.

 Please cite the following paper if you use this data: